Inspired by the original Delta Blues masters, Lady Valiant was formed in Georgia, United States in 2015.

-A hard working band performing around 150 shows a year, Lady Valiant cut their teeth on the Australian pub scene for years before making the move into the Festival circuit playing at Mitchell Creek Rock and Blues, Bendigo Blues & Roots, Wallaby Creek and many more as well as supporting acts such as Jon Stevens and Ash Grunwald and touring the United States and East Coast of Australia.
+A hard working band performing around 150 shows a year, Lady Valiant cut their teeth on the Australian pub scene for years before making the move into the Festival circuit playing at National Folk Festival, Mitchell Creek Rock and Blues, Bendigo Blues & Roots, Wallaby Creek and many more as well as supporting acts such as Jon Stevens and Ash Grunwald and touring the United States and East Coast of Australia.

 Christmas 2018’ saw the release of Lady Valiants debut album ‘Backroads’.
 An album inspired by and heavily based on the bands US tour and travels through the Deep South, Memphis and Mississippi Delta region.
 A new album is also currently in the making!
 From stories of the legendary Robert Johnson's crossroads, to the Gospel Churches of West Memphis, Lady Valiant have found inspiration everywhere.
 With their music reflecting this, they

 uniquely blend elements of Soul, Blues and Folk to create a fun, funky and dirty sound.